Frequently Asked Questions

 Trailer tires are designated "ST" for "Special Trailer" tires.
 Trailer tire requirements differ greatly from automotive or light truck tires.
 Automotive tires are designated "P" for Passenger or "LT" for Light Truck and are not designed for trailer use.
 Passenger or truck tires, with their more flexible sidewalls, can result in trailer sway problems.
 The stiffer, heavy duty sidewalls of ST tires are designed to control and reduce sway problems.
 The construction, design, materials and testing used in "ST" tires meet the higher load requirements, duty cycles and special demands of trailering.

 Please refer to the tire sidewall to confirm the speed rating/speed symbol.
-If the tire is not marked with a speed symbol the default speed rating for trailer tires is 62 mph.
+If the tire is not marked with a speed symbol, the default speed rating for trailer tires is 62 mph.
 Most trailer tires are rated at 65 mph (J: ST tires) and at 62 mph (J: non-metric tires).

 Is USA Trail a tubeless tire?

-Yes - all of our USA trails are tubeless (TL).
+Yes — all of our USA Trails are tubeless (TL).

 Is it a good idea to install tubes in trailer tires?

-The Carlstar Group trailer tires are tubeless tires, meaning they don't require a tube.
+Titan Specialty Division trailer tires are tubeless tires, meaning they don't require a tube.
 Our recommendation is that tubeless tires be used without tubes.
 We do not recommend that customers use a tube to "fix" a flat tire.
 Flat tires should be inspected and repaired (if possible) by a tire dealer.

-When using a tube-type tire, be sure to use the proper size tube, the proper flap and an appropriate wheel/valve stem style with a new tire.
+Tube-type tires: When using a tube-type tire, be sure to use the proper size tube, the proper flap and an appropriate wheel/valve stem style with a new tire.

 Keep the new tires on the same axle and the two worn on the other.
 It shouldn't matter if they are positioned in the front or the back.
-But please keep in mind, that tires mounted on the rear axle are likely to wear faster than the tires on the front axle.
+But please keep in mind that tires mounted on the rear axle are likely to wear faster than the tires on the front axle.

 Where do I register my new tires?

-TWI AQ12 DOT AQB5 O512
+For example, if your tire sidewall reads: TWI AQ12 DOT AQB5 O512

-• DOT: Department Of Transportation
+- DOT: Department of Transportation

-Please register the information following the DOT mark which is "AQB5 0512".
+Please register the information following the DOT mark: AQB5 0512

-• AQ: Manufacturing plant code
+- AQ: Manufacturing plant code

-• B5: Manufacturer specific tire size code
+- B5: Manufacturer specific tire size code

-• 05: Production week
+- 05: Production week

-• 12: Last 2 digits of the year of manufacture (2012)
+- 12: Last 2 digits of the year of manufacture (2012)

-The Carlstar Group states that your trailer tires exceed DOT requirements.
+Titan Specialty Division states that your trailer tires exceed DOT requirements.
 What do you do to exceed DOT requirements?

 Should I choose 8 ply over 6 ply tires?

-The 8 ply (Load Range D) will carry more load than the 6 ply (Load Range C) so it depends upon the weight of your trailer.
+The 8 ply (Load Range D) will carry more load than the 6 ply (Load Range C), so it depends upon the weight of your trailer.
 Never exceed the maximum load rating stamped on the tire sidewall or the maximum vehicle load rating, whichever is less.

-The side wall of a trailer tire provides specific information regarding the size and style of the tire.
+The sidewall of a trailer tire provides specific information regarding the size and style of the tire.
 For example, ST175/80D13C means:

-• ST - Specialty Tires for trailer use only.
+- ST: Specialty Tires for trailer use only

-• 175 - the maximum width of the trailer tire is approximately 175 millimeters at its widest point.
+- 175: The maximum width of the trailer tire is approximately 175 millimeters at its widest point

-• 80 - the height of the sidewall is 80% of the width, in this case 140 millimeters.
+- 80: The height of the sidewall is 80% of the width (in this case, 140 millimeters)

-• C is the load range.
-Typically a "C" load range is equivalent to a 6 ply rated tire, "B" is a 4 ply, "D" is an 8 ply and "E" is a 10 ply rating.
+- C: Load range — "C" is equivalent to 6 ply, "B" is 4 ply, "D" is 8 ply, and "E" is 10 ply

 Should trailer tires be rotated?